COVID-19 Vaccination Requirements for Residence

 The meal plan at Renison University College is included in your residence fees.

-You will find out where you are living and who you are living with when you arrive.
-To protect the privacy of our residents we do not share contact information to other students.
+You will find out where you are living when you arrive.
+To protect the your privacy and the privacy of other residents we do not share residents’ contact information.